ViBiOh/ketchup/README.md

 Thanks to [FontAwesome](https://fontawesome.com) for icons.

-> Check your GitHub, Helm, Docker or NPM dependencies every day at 8am and send a digest by email.
+> Check your GitHub, Helm, Docker, NPM or Pypi dependencies every day at 8am and send a digest by email.

 ![](ketchup.png)